aivantuquero/Car-Rental-ManagementSystem/README.md

 ### Manage Customers
 ![image](https://user-images.githubusercontent.com/54162088/121797475-ebc6f000-cc52-11eb-8c9c-79c3a68fac43.png)

-This section of the system is where you access and register your customers.
+-This section of the system is where you access and register your customers.

 ### Manage Cars
 ![image](https://user-images.githubusercontent.com/54162088/121797503-2df03180-cc53-11eb-80f4-65fd2facbbad.png)